braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/action_buttons.md

 ---

-# Action buttons {#push-action-buttons-integration}
+# Push action buttons for iOS {#push-action-buttons-integration}

-The Braze Swift SDK supports default push categories, including URL handling support for each push action button.
-Currently, the default categories have four sets of push action buttons: `Accept`/`Decline`, `Yes`/`No`, `Confirm`/`Cancel`, and `More`.
+The Braze Swift SDK provides URL handling support for push action buttons.
+There are four sets of default push action buttons for Braze's default push categories: `Accept/Decline`, `Yes/No`, `Confirm/Cancel`, and `More`.

 ![A GIF of a push message being pulled down to display two customizable action buttons.][13]

-To register Braze's default push categories, follow the integration instructions:
+To enable these push action buttons, first [register for Braze's default push categories](#step-1-adding-braze-default-push-categories-registering).
+Then, use the [`didReceive(_:completionHandler:)`](#step-2-enable-interactive-push-handling-enable-push-handling) delegate method to enable push action buttons.

+If you want to create your own custom notification categories, see [action button customization](#push-category-customization).

-## Step 1: Adding Braze default push categories
+## Step 1: Adding Braze default push categories {#registering}

 Use the following code to register for Braze's default push categories when you [register for push][36]: